Ai Accountant

 How do I know which mismatches actually affect my ITC before filing GSTR-3B?

-Automated tools categorize exceptions by type such as missing in 2B, value mismatch, GSTIN mismatch, amendment, or credit note impact, and flag which ones put ITC at risk for the current period.
+Automated tools categorize exceptions by type (missing in 2B, value mismatch, GSTIN mismatch, amendment, credit note impact) and flag which ones put ITC at risk for the current period.
+In 2026, this is especially critical because GSTR-3B ITC claims exceeding the auto-populated GSTR-2B value now trigger automated compliance flags from the portal (2026 update).

 What happens if vendors upload invoices late?

 We have multiple GSTINs.
-Can an AI tool handle automation for multiple GSTINs?
+Can an AI tool handle reconciliation for all of them?

 Is automated GST reconciliation reliable enough for audits?